EaminC/EnvAgent-plus/QuickReproGuide.md

 KEY_NAME=mykey IMAGE="Ubuntu 22.04" FLAVOR=m1.large NETWORK=public bash scripts/test_api6_nova_physical_host.sh
 ```
 - If not set, the script uses default values from `.env.example` or hardcoded defaults.
+- You can use `openstack image list --column Name` for thelist of `IMAGE`.

 **6. Run the full demo/test script**
 ```bash